 'Catechumen' means a child who is a member of the catechumenate of a Catholic Church.
-This will normally be evidenced by a Certificate of Reception into the Order of Catechumens.
+This will normally be evidenced by a Certificate of Reception into the Order of Catechumens carer, and will be the address provided in the Common Application Form ("CAF").
+Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF, provided that the child resides at that address for any part of the school week.

 'Eastern Christian Church' includes Orthodox Churches, and is normally evidenced by a Certificate of Baptism or Reception from the authorities of that Church.

-'Resident' - A child is deemed to be resident at a particular address when he/she resides there for more than 50% of the school week.
+'Resident' - A child's "home address" refers to the address where the child usually lives with a parent or